gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 ## Reflection Broken Down

 There are two main part that people refer when talking about reflection: reflection and reification.
 Here I want to bring to light multiple facets of the reflection part: introspection and querying.

-### Introspection
+Both are really useful in many applications.
+C++ has support for introspectoin in a quite complete way, and ahas a basic suport of querying.
+We'll see how the two compares.

 Introspection is the feature of reflection to ask the object something about something in particular.
 For example, you could ask an object if it has a `get_area()` member function in order to call it, or you could query the object to know if it has a `perimeter` data member convertible to int.
 What we're doing here is basically inspect the object to check if it fulfill a set of crieria.

-### Querying
+You can check for the validity of almost any expression in C++.

-This is what I refer when I have an object and ask it to expose a set of it's attributes.
+Querying is what I refer when I have an object and ask it to expose a set of it's attributes.
 For example, having a set of data members to iterate on and process.
 This is what most people think about when talking about reflection in programming languages.

 ## Introspection in C++

 C++ offers a quite powerful way to test any expression validity and let you inspect whether an object has a specific member or not.
 This is done with sfinae today.
 Here's a basic sfinae example:

 ```c++
 template<typename T> // foo version